IIITLucknowSWEngg/CSAICSBTeam002/URD.md

 ### 4.1 Performance
 - The app must load within 2 seconds under normal network conditions.
-- Ride requests and updates must be processed in real-time.
+- Ride requests, driver acceptances, and status updates must be processed and displayed to all relevant parties (users and drivers) within 1 second, ensuring real-time synchronization and minimal latency.

-### 4.2 Security
+### **4.2 Security**

+- **Data Encryption**:
-- User data must be encrypted in transit and at rest.
+  All user data must be encrypted using **AES-256** for data at rest and **TLS 1.3** for data in transit to protect against unauthorized access.

+- **Regulatory Compliance**:
-- The app must comply with data protection regulations (e.g., GDPR).
+  The app must adhere to data protection regulations applicable in India, such as:
-- User authentication must be secure, with options for multi-factor authentication.
+  - **Personal Data Protection Bill (PDPB)** or its successor laws by implementing:
+    - Explicit user consent for data collection and usage.
+    - Rights for users to access, modify, and delete their personal data.
+    - Data anonymization to ensure privacy.
+  - Compliance with **IT Act, 2000**, ensuring:
+    - Secure handling of sensitive personal information.
+    - Protection against unauthorized access, data breaches, and misuse.

+- **User Authentication**:
+  Authentication must include:
+  - Secure password policies (minimum 8 characters, including uppercase, lowercase, numbers, and symbols).
+  - Multi-factor authentication (e.g., OTP via SMS or email, or authenticator apps).

+- **Access Control**:
+  Implement **Role-Based Access Control (RBAC)** to restrict access to sensitive features or data based on user roles.

-### 4.3 Usability
+### **4.3 Usability**

-- The app must be intuitive and easy to navigate for both riders and drivers.
+- **Intuitive Design**:
+  The app must have a clear, user-friendly interface with minimal learning curve, ensuring:
+  - Riders can book rides, and drivers can accept requests within three taps or fewer.

+- **Navigation**:
+  Logical workflows and clearly labeled buttons/icons must guide users through tasks such as:
+  - Ride booking, accepting requests, and payment completion without confusion.

+- **Responsive UI**:
-- The UI must be responsive and accessible on devices with various screen sizes.
+  The app must maintain full functionality and visual consistency on devices with screen sizes ranging from **4 inches to 10 inches** (smartphones and tablets).

+- **Accessibility**:
+  The app must comply with **WCAG 2.1 Level AA** standards, including:
+  - High-contrast text and color schemes.
+  - Support for screen readers.
+  - Adjustable font sizes.
+  - Touch-friendly buttons with a minimum size of **48x48 pixels**.

 ### 4.4 Reliability
 - The app must be available 99.9% of the time, with minimal downtime.
 - Backup systems should ensure data is not lost in case of server failure.

-### 4.5 Scalability
+### **4.5 Scalability**

-- The app must be able to handle a growing number of users without degradation in performance.
+- **Performance Under Load**:
+  The app must handle up to **10,000 concurrent users** initially and scale to support **100,000 concurrent users** within 12 months without degradation in performance (e.g., maintaining response times under 2 seconds).

+- **Elastic Infrastructure**:
+  The backend must leverage scalable cloud infrastructure (e.g., AWS, Azure, or Google Cloud) to dynamically allocate resources based on user demand, ensuring cost-efficiency and high availability.

+- **Modular Architecture**:
+  The backend must be designed with a **microservices architecture**, enabling the independent deployment and scaling of services (e.g., authentication, ride management, payment processing).

+- **Support for New Features**:
-- The backend should support the addition of new features without significant rework.
+  The system must support the seamless addition of new features or updates (e.g., ride-sharing, multi-stop rides) without requiring significant rework to existing components or downtime.

+- **Database Scalability**:
+  The database must support horizontal scaling, allowing for efficient handling of increased data volume and ensuring consistency and reliability through techniques like sharding and replication.

 ---